sparky1088/Linux_Stuff/README.md

 The tmux config is my general layout so that I can have the things I use most often.
 The only one to change would be the VPN but it is mostly for work.

+## Note .config
+The items in .config are for a for redhat based systems it seems.

 ## Other Stuff

 This was mostly intended to be a back up of config files.
 I have found it neccessary to also start adding some scripts and so once I remove any unwanted info from them I will be backing those up as well.